What is an invasive species?

 Photos courtesy Colin Ross who is one of the divers on the Dive Team.

-Land Invasive Species
+What are Land Invasive Species?

 An invasive plant is one that is not native to a particular ecosystem, whose introduction does or is likely to cause economic or environmental harm or harm to human health.
 It is capable of moving aggressively into an area, monopolizing light, nutrients, water, and space to the detriment of native species.
 The UNH Extension Program has publicly available information on land invasive species and protocols in dealing with them.
 Below are some additional resources provided by state and local agencies.